Last Updated on January 4, 2022 by Admin

 - Undertake final project snagging and prepare a list of defects for the Contractor’s action.

-- Attend project, site progress, and any mechanical services-related technical meetings as directed by the project manager.
+- Attend project, site progress, and any mechanical services-related technical meetings directed by the project manager.

-- Provide advice to the Project Director in regard to any mechanical services related to variable costs that may be claimed by the Contractor during the course of the works.
+- Provide advice to the Project Director regarding any mechanical services related to variable costs that the Contractor may claim during the works.

 - Review and comment on the Contractor’s Operation and Maintenance manuals.

-The above are the important MEP engineer’s roles and responsibilities.
+The above are the critical MEP engineer’s roles and responsibilities.

 MEP Engineer Qualifications/Requirements

-The following are the qualification requirements for becoming the MEP Engineers to carry out various MEP engineer roles and responsibilities.
+The following are the qualification requirements for becoming an MEP Engineers to carry out various roles and responsibilities.